Schenkee/TryHackMe-Guides/Blue/Blue.md

 ![Gain Access - search](./Images/Gain%20Access%20-%20search.png)
 In this instance use the first result, to load this module type ```use 0```

-This will also now provide us with the answer to our first question in this section: **Find the exploitation code we will run against the machine.
+This will also now provide us with the answer to the first question in this section: **Find the exploitation code we will run against the machine.
 What is the full path of the code?**

 Now that the module is loaded the options need to be configured.
-Firstly, lets view our options via ```show options```
+Firstly, let’s view the options via ```show options```
 ![Gain Access - Initial options](./Images/Gain%20Access%20-%20Initial%20options.png)
 The items that need to be changed are **RHOSTS**, **LHOST** and the **Payload**  Noting that only the **RHOSTS** is empty and required to be set for the module.
 The **LHOST** is part of the payload options.